Short film on partnership between Jewel Theatre OKC and BlackSpace OK

 Social Planning & Crisis Intervention

-Vanessa is a social planner and crisis response professional who is dedicated to empowering and supporting communities.
+Vanessa is the an Associate Director at OU Institute for Quality Communities.
+She is a social planner and crisis response professional who is dedicated to empowering and supporting communities.
 After receiving her master’s degree in Regional City Planning from the University of Oklahoma’s College of Architecture, Vanessa’s professional and academic opportunities have allowed her to design and lead approaches to address injustices in communities, coordinate engagement opportunities for marginalized groups, speak on several media platforms including National Public Radio’s StoryCorps initiative, domestically and internationally consult planning related projects, collaborate on planning initiatives, and activate both spatial and social environments.
 She is also experienced in developing and implementing engagement strategies that reach into multi-faceted communities, including: trauma exposed youth, survivors of violence, business spaces, advocacy groups, state and local governments, and religious communities.
 Her robust education and experience in community engagement, planning, and crisis management give her unique and valuable insight to initiate and sustain change.

 Urban Planning & Development